withastro/docs/src/pages/en/install/auto.md

 To select which Astro integrations, if any, you would like to include in your project, use the arrow keys (<kbd>Up</kbd> and <kbd>Down</kbd>) to navigate and the <kbd>Spacebar</kbd> to toggle between selected states.
 You can select multiple items at once, or you can continue without selecting any integrations.

-When you are satisfied with your selection, press return (enter) to submit.
+When you are satisfied with your selection, press <kdb>Enter</kdb> to submit.

 >🟢 Selected integrations will display a solid (green) circle.
 (All integrations are **unselected by default**.)
 >